 Send resume to email@example.com

-This part-time position will coordinate and assure continuity of services necessary for a client’s success in the Transitional Housing Program and through case management and counseling.
+This part-time (20-hours/week) position will coordinate and assure continuity of services necessary for a client’s success in the Transitional Housing Program and through case management and counseling.
 These services include but are not limited to: assessment of client needs, coordination of services, referrals, monitoring, and advocacy.

 Provide long term services for clients through weekly case management and counseling sessions.
 Implement effective, realistic, and individualized service plans; monitor client’s progress towards identified goals; complete client evaluations.
 Assist clients in life skills (budgeting, nutrition, opening bank accounts, etc.); advise clients re: employment; facilitate clients with daycare/school registration; develop plans for permanent housing.
 Oversee initial startup and continued maintenance needs of apartments; communicate with landlord re: lease, repairs, tenants, keys, etc.; maintain inventory of items used and needed by the Transitional Housing Program; clean, setup and stock apartments; coordinate clients moving into apartments.
 Complete housing assessments with all Residential clients; work with clients re: transitional housing process.
 Update and maintain referrals for clients (Housing Authority, low income apartments, Section 8, financial assistance programs, social service programs, etc.).
 Assist Residential and Community Counseling clients with rental assistance.